 - The Property Standards By-law (2013-416) prescribes standards under which properties are to be maintained.
 This by-law regulates residential properties, non-residential properties, vacant buildings, vacant lands, open space land, and Heritage Properties.

-The City is currently considering whether updates to these by-laws or new by-laws are required to effectively manage public health and safety, consumer protection and community nuisances related to rental accommodations.
+Through the Rental Accommodations Study, the City considered whether updates to these by-laws or new by-laws are required to effectively manage public health and safety, consumer protection and community nuisances related to rental accommodations.

-The City will consider how proposed changes in regulation influence three key factors:
+Specifically, the City has considered how proposed changes in regulation influence three key factors:

 - Are the current property standards appropriate for rental housing?